SocietyWorks is owned by the registered charity mySociety.

 In subscribing to the newsletter or contacting us, you are consenting to the processes as described on this page.
 The legal basis is UK GDPR 6(1)(a) – Consent of the data subject.

 For our commercial direct marketing activities, we use this data under the lawful basis of legitimate interests.

-In all cases listed above, we retain your personal data until such a time as you unsubscribe or ask us to remove your details.
+In all cases listed above, we retain your personal data until such a time as you unsubscribe or ask us to remove your details, with the exception of prize draws, for which we will delete your data as soon as a winner/(s) has/have been chosen, unless otherwise specified.
 For one-off mailouts and for lists of contacts to cold call, we will maintain a system of deleting data whenever a list has been replaced or retired.

 If you contact SocietyWorks via our contact form, we reserve the right to keep your message indefinitely.
 This is to aid continuity and so that we can view any historic context which may have bearing on subsequent support mail, even if members of the support staff change.
 Support staff adhere to strict internal privacy and security policies.

 We are obliged to keep records relating to financial transactions for at least six years following the end of the accounting period in which the transaction took place.
 We destroy our records after this point; if you require information on payment processors’ policies, please contact them directly.